daAus10/MvcMovie/README.md

 9:50AM deleted the previous migration and updated it with 20250129143716_InitialCreate 9:55AM finished part 8 and added the rating field to the index and edit and create pages

+2025-02-04

+8:00PM fixed the rating issues
+8:20PM tested the fixes implemented
+8:30PM added the validation to the fields
+8:40PM uploaded to github repo
+8:50PM updated readme